 The first alarm bells were heard in 1386, a year in which Queen Jadwiga of Poland was married to Grand Duke Jogaila of Lithuania (who thereby became Władysław II Jagiełło, the new King of Poland).
 For the first time the Teutonic Knights faced a united enemy, though at first managed to duck the potential threat by playing Jogaila and his cousin Vytautas off against each other.
 The Teutonic empire was at its zenith, though much like Hitler’s over half a millennium on, would largely crumble with one epic battle.

-This was however just a smokescreen; both Jagiełło and Vytautas had long been of the opinion that the Teutonic threat needed to be smashed once and for all, and the armistice allowed them to recruit more mercenaries and consolidate their strength.
+This was just a smokescreen, however; both Jagiełło and Vytautas had long been of the opinion that the Teutonic threat needed to be smashed once and for all, and the armistice allowed them to recruit more mercenaries and consolidate their strength.
 For their part the Teutonic Knights had a good idea what was coming, they just didn’t know where.
-Having anticipated a two pronged pincer attack the Knights were caught with their trousers down when it dawned on them one very big, very nasty army was approaching - and making full steam in the direction of Marienburg.
+Having anticipated a two-pronged pincer attack the Knights were caught with their trousers down when it dawned on them one very big, very nasty army was approaching - and making full steam in the direction of Marienburg.

-Grand Master von Juningen moved fast to re-organize his troops, and on the 15th July the two forces came head to head between the villages of Grunwald, Stębark (a.k.a Tannenberg) and Łodwigowo.
+Grand Master von Juningen moved fast to re-organise his troops, and on the 15th July 1410 the two forces came head to head between the villages of Grunwald, Stębark (a.k.a Tannenberg) and Łodwigowo.

 The battle appears to have kicked off at noon, and after hours of heavy fighting the Teutonic Knights appeared to be gaining the advantage.
 One source claims that von Juningen himself led his cavalry into the ranks of an elite Cracovian unit, and by all accounts the Polish-Lithuanian force were at this stage stretched to breaking point and bouncing off the ropes.

-AftermathOver eight thousand Teutonic Knights are thought to have been killed, and over fourteen thousand captured, and while Polish-Lithuanian casualties are perceived to be high (accurate figures appear to be unknown) Grunwald was seen as nothing less than a landslide success.
+AftermathOver 8,000 Teutonic Knights are thought to have been killed, and over 14,000 captured.
+While Polish-Lithuanian casualties are perceived to be high (accurate figures appear to be unknown), Grunwald was seen as nothing less than a landslide success for their side.
 Jagiełło had triumphed over his bitter enemy, restored Polish pride and inflicted a hammer blow on an order which had seemed almost invincible.
 Strangely though, the decision to push on to Marienburg wasn’t taken until it was way too late.

-But even failure to capture Teutonic Ground Zero was not seen as calamitous.
-The Battle of Grunwald had decimated the enemy forces, and from there on their once legendary army was patched and plugged with unreliable, mercenary troops.
+But even the failure to capture Teutonic Ground Zero was not seen as calamitous.
+The Battle of Grunwald had decimated the enemy forces, and from then on their once-legendary army was patched and plugged with unreliable, mercenary troops.
 They had no choice but to sue for peace, and in 1411 the Treaty of Thorn (Toruń) was signed.
 The Poles proved sporting in victory, and somewhat surprisingly the Knights were allowed to maintain much of their Kingdom.
-Reparations demanded by Poland were also reasonable, though even so proved enough to bankrupt the Teutonic coffers.
+Reparations demanded by Poland were also reasonable, though even as such they proved enough to bankrupt the Teutonic coffers.

 The Knights, crippled by infighting, faded as a force, the Battle of Grunwald signalling the beginning of the end for a once unstoppable order.